 Foxtel Go is the app that all Foxtel customers use for viewing live channels and streaming on mobile phones and tablets – sign in with your Foxtel account and all your channels and content will be there for you.
 Foxtel Now is a separate standalone subscription.
 Essentially, Foxtel Now is the service, and Foxtel Go is one way of accessing it.

-There’s a total of 73 channels available on Foxtel Now, sorted into six channel packs.
-“Essentials” (the entry level pack) contains drama, comedy and lifestyle channels, with Drama Extra, Movies and Sport available as add-ons.
-Kids and Docos packs are added when you subscribe to the All Packs bundle.
+There’s a total of 75 channels available on Foxtel Now, sorted into three major bundles.
+STARTER (the entry level pack) contains drama, comedy, news, and lifestyle channels while SPORTS + MOVIES offer movie and sports channels in addition to the Starter bundle.
+Kids and Docos packs are added when you subscribe to the ULTIMATE bundle, which has all the 75 channels.

 While you can watch your Foxtel Now channels anywhere in Australia – making it the ideal TV service for frequent travellers – because of rights restrictions it can’t be used while you’re overseas.
 If you’re travelling outside Australia for an extended period, you can pause your subscription.